cb125/Dynamics/README.md

 Koev, Todor.
 [In press]. *Parenthetical Meaning*.
 Oxford Studies in Semantics and Pragmatics, Oxford University Press.

 Kuhn, Jeremy.
-2020.
+To appear.
 The dynamics of negative concord.
 To appear in *Linguistics and Philosophy*. https://ling.auf.net/lingbuzz/004165
 Split scope allows negative concord items to impose local licensing constraints and still check later for non-local constraints.